Late Invoice Statistics You Should Know (2026)

 For example, you can offer a 2% discount for invoices paid within the first 10 days, or provide additional support or services as incentives.

-Yet, keep in mind that incentivizing prompt payment can also impact your own finances.
-Some customers may even misuse this system, so it’s best first to determine exactly how frequently you deal with late payments.
+Yet keep in mind that incentivizing prompt payment can also affect your finances.
+Some customers may even misuse this system, so it’s best to first determine exactly how often you deal with late payments.

 #2: Use invoicing software